Data in situ Computation

 If the CONSUMER is authorized, the NODE resolves the DID of the Workflow associated with the Service Agreement.
 The workflow includes the details of the pipeline to execute, including the different stages, inputs and outputs.

-The NODE starts the communicates with the OPERATOR SERVICE, this register a new execution in the PROVIDER INFRASTRUCTURE (cloud or on-premise).
-The sends a "Workflow Registration" HTTP REST request to the Infrastructure Operator (aka OPERATOR SERVICE).
+The NODE starts the Infrastructure Operator (aka OPERATOR SERVICE), to register a new execution in the PROVIDER INFRASTRUCTURE (cloud or on-premise).
+The NODE sends a "Workflow Registration" HTTP REST request to the OPERATOR SERVICE.
 This request must include the serviceAgreementId and the Workflow (JSON)

 The OPERATOR SERVICE receives a "Workflow Registration" request and: